HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 ncores <- min(parallelly::freeConnections(), ncores)
 ```

-This is guaranteed to return at least one and never more than what is
+This is guaranteed to return at least zero (sic!) and never more than
-required to create a PSOCK, SOCK, and MPI cluster with than many
+what is required to create a PSOCK, SOCK, and MPI cluster with than
-parallel workers.
+many parallel workers.

 _Shameless advertisement for the **[parallelly]** package_: If you
 instead use `parallelly::availableCores()`, then you can control the